 Long Wait Times Result in Bad Press

-Today, a poor customer experience doesn’t stop on the phone; customers will candidly share this information with the rest of the world using numerous social media outlets – impacting brand image and perception.
+Today, a poor customer experience doesn’t stop on the phone; customers will candidly share this information with the rest of the world using numerous social media outlets – impacting brand image and changing customer perceptions.
 Here’s an example of hold time frustration being shared on Twitter:

 How long are your customers waiting in the queue before their questions are addressed?